 Information graphics–diagrams, plans, maps, plots and charts–are widespread in written communication.
 The ability to comprehend, use and create these graphics is an important skill that most of us take for granted.
-However, for those who are blind or have severe vision impairment, access to such graphics is severely limited, restricting effective participation in the workplace, limiting educational opportunities, especially in art and design, mathematics, and science and technology, and constraining enjoyment of popular media including the web.
+However, for those who are blind or have low vision, access to such graphics is severely limited, restricting effective participation in the workplace, limiting educational opportunities, especially in art and design, mathematics, and science and technology, and constraining enjoyment of popular media including the web.

-- Better understand the current landscape of provision of accessible graphics
+- Understand the current landscape of provision of accessible graphics

 How can 3D printing, combined with low-cost computing and electronics, help the vision impaired see the world?
-This project investigates how 3D printing can be augmented with computing devices such as the Raspberry Pi or Arduino along with basic electronics to create multi-sensory accessible maps.
+This project investigates how 3D printing can support access to graphical information, and also be augmented with basic electronics to create multi-sensory accessible materials.

 Aiding mobility is crucial for people with vision-impairments.
 Mobility is often supported by guides who will help familiarise them with an environment, or by the presence of assistance such as a guide dog.
 Unfortunately, the provision of accessible maps to support this is limited at best.